sparkfabrik/terraform-aws-ecr-pull-through-cache/README.md

 The upstream repository credentials must be stored in an AWS Secrets Manager secret.

 The secret, with a dummy values, is created by the module using the same name as `upstream_registry` variable value plus an AWS prefix.
 You need to update the secret with the real credentials. :warning: **ATTENTION:** this module ignores any changes for the secret value.
-The secret should be filled or updated manually in order to keep the secret value private.
+The secret should be filled in or updated manually in order to keep the secret value private.

 ### IAM Policy